 Monthly Returns Heatmap

-Every Bitcoin month since 2010 as a coloured cell in a year-by-month grid.
-Annual totals on the right, monthly averages on the bottom — and the sample-size honesty most seasonality pages skip.
+Every Bitcoin month since 2010 as a coloured cell in a year-by-month grid — then the sample-size test most seasonality pages skip, which finds no calendar month with an edge that survives the noise.

 Month-to-date